H4ad/serverless-adapter/README.md

 Fastify), on top of AWS Lambda, Amazon API Gateway and many other event sources.

-This library was a refactored version of [@vendia/serverless-express](https://github.com/vendia/serverless-express), I created a new way to interact and extend event sources by creating contracts to abstract the integrations between each library layer.
+This library was a refactored version of [@vendia/serverless-express](https://github.com/vendia/serverless-express), I create a new way to interact and extend event sources by creating contracts to abstract the integrations between each library layer.

 Why you would use this libray instead of [@vendia/serverless-express](https://github.com/vendia/serverless-express)?